lauracosgrove/midterm_P8106/proposal.md

 4. Economic

-Of course, each category is connected to one another.
+Of course, each category is related to one another, but we can split them up for the purposes

 Planned Analyses
 ----------------